1jour1vin

 Guide Hachette des vins

 Always exquisitely elegant, this wine never overpowers with its power.
 In this well-rounded vintage, it stands out for its fresh red fruit, complex floral and spicy notes, and ripe, refined tannins.
-With a lovely sense of tension, it remains structured and well-balanced, offering a lovely, lingering finish of fruit and spice.
+With lovely structure, it remains well-balanced and polished, offering a beautiful, lingering finish of fruit and spice.
 Excellent aging potential.
 2030–2040

 About the estate:

-A grand cru founded in 1760 by frigate captain and privateer Jacques Kanon, who developed monoculture vineyards here, elevated to the rank of 1er grand cru classé B in 1954.
-The Fournier family, who settled here in 1919, sold the estate to the Chanel group in 1996.
-Nestled against the medieval town, the vineyard is ideally located to the south of the limestone plateau of Saint-Émilion.
-Its subsoil conceals immense cellars dug over centuries to build Libourne and Bordeaux.
-Nicolas Audebert (who also manages Rauzan-Ségla in Margaux, owned by the same proprietors) oversees the vineyard: 34 hectares, including 12 from the Grand Cru Classé Matras, acquired in 2011, which now supplies the second wine, Croix Canon.
+A grand cru founded in 1760 by frigate captain and privateer Jacques Kanon, who developed the monoculture of grapevines there; it was elevated to the rank of 1er grand cru classé B in 1954.
+The Fournier family, who settled here in 1919, sold the estate to the Chanel Group in 1996.
+Nestled against the medieval town, the estate is ideally situated to the south of the limestone plateau of Saint-Émilion.
+Beneath the surface lie vast cellars dug over the centuries to build Libourne and Bordeaux.
+Nicolas Audebert (who also manages Rauzan-Ségla in Margaux, owned by the same proprietors) oversees the vineyard: 34 hectares, 12 of which come from the Grand Cru Classé Matras, acquired in 2011, which now supplies the second wine, Croix Canon.

 Robert Parker - Wine Advocate